Fispit/Pymaceuticals/README.md

 A company wants to analyze the results of several different cancer treatment medications on a large group of sample mice.
 The data is not organized in any particular way with the various observations done for each mouse throught their treatment.
 Data cleanup must be done before plotting the results of of the experiment and making observations.

 ### Folder Structure for the Project is as follows
-* Main - Where the main Jupyter notebook is
+* Main - Where the main Jupyter notebook and this file are located.
-  * Images - Result images for this file
+  * Images - Result images for this file.
   * data - Folder including observation data and mouse metadata.